Church of the Covenant

 The building of Church of the Covenant is home to two outside organizations - the Overlee Preschool and Arlington Neighborhood Villages.

-Many other civic organizations and charitable purposes use the building for programs: Boy Scouts and Girl Scouts, Garden clubs, Arlington Retired Teachers and other neighborhood groups.
+Many other civic organizations and charitable purposes use the building for programs: Boy Scouts and Girl Scouts, Garden clubs, school clubs and other neighborhood groups.

 If your group has a charitable purpose and would like to use the facilities of Church of the Covenant, inquire in the church office, 703-524-4115.